Placer Valley

 The Placer Valley is a region spanning the western slope of Placer County in Northern California and refers to the valley of Placer County.
 Placer Valley is located in the greater Sacramento metropolitan area.
 The area is 71 square miles in total.

 Cities in Placer Valley include, Lincoln, Rocklin, and Roseville.
 Communities in Placer Valley are, Loomis, Granite Bay, Newcastle and Sheridan.

 Etymology

 Reference to Etymology on Placer County.

 Geography

 Placer County is divided into three sections, High Country, Gold Country and the Valley.
 Valley is considered to be the western slope of the county reaching from Roseville to Loomis and is referred to as Placer Valley.

 East of Placer Valley is Gold County which leads to the Sierra Nevada and Lake Tahoe.

 Placer Valley is northeast of Sacramento County.
-Interstate 80 and Highway 65 are the major highways that pass though Placer Valley.
+Interstate 80 and Highway 65 are the major highways that pass through Placer Valley.

 Economy

 Major employers in Placer Valley are, Kaiser Permanente, Sutter Health, Thunder Valley Casino and Resort, Adventist Heath, Costco Wholesale, Golf land Sunsplash, Oracle, Hewlett- Packard, and Sierra Community College District.